j0sete/motion-sensor/README.md

 **It's necesary install OpenCV libs for Python.** For that you can follow this steps of Robert Castle: http://robertcastle.com/2014/02/installing-opencv-on-a-raspberry-pi/

-**Another program you need is ffmpeg** for convert the images into a video.
+**Another program you need is ffmpeg** for convert the images into a video: sudo apt-get install ffmpeg

 <h3>Configuration parameters</h3>